Rachel Plummer: Captivity among the Comanche

 Ironically, Rachel's lot among the Comanche improved dramatically in the month before her ransom.
 The women charged with her supervision routinely beat and tormented her.
-One day, Rachel simply snapped, and began fiercely beating the younger of the two women who she was a slave to.
-She expected to be killed at any moment, writing "at any second I expected a spear in the back, but instead, the warriors seemed amused, and gathered and watched us fight."
+One day, Rachel simply snapped, and began fiercely beating the younger of the two women.
+She expected to be killed for this, writing "at any second I expected a spear in the back, but instead, the warriors seemed amused, and gathered and watched us fight."
 Rachel's long captivity might have sapped her physical strength, but it had left her with a surfeit of rage and hate which enabled her to easily defeat the younger woman, and nearly beat her to death.
-After the fight was over, Rachel was astonished that no one helped the young Comanche woman, and she herself finally helped her to the lodge, and dressed her wounds.
-This did not however assuage the anger of the older woman, who tried to burn Rachel alive.
-Rachel ended up beating her nearly to death as well, after burning her.
-At that point, the tribal council intervened, and heard out all three women, and first, ordered Rachel to repair the lodge, which had been broken in the second fight as settlement for the fights.
-Realizing with astonishment she was being treated as an equal and full Comanche, Rachel spoke to the Council and told them she refused the judgment unless the other two women assisted her in the repair, since she had started neither fight, and since she was being judged as a Comanche, not a slave, should be more fairly treated.
+After the fight was over, Rachel was astonished that no one had come to the aid of the young Comanche woman, and she herself finally helped her to the lodge, and dressed her wounds.
+This did not however assuage the anger of the older woman, who then tried to burn Rachel alive.
+Rachel ended up fighting her too, burning her and beating her savagely.
+At that point, the tribal council intervened, and listened to statements from all three women.
+They then ordered Rachel to repair the lodge, which had been damaged during the second fight, as her settlement of the dispute.
+Realizing with astonishment she was being treated as an equal and full Comanche, Rachel spoke to the Council and told them she refused the judgment unless the other two women assisted her in the repair, since she had started neither fight and since she was being judged as a Comanche, not as a slave, so should be more fairly treated.
 The Council agreed, and ordered the three to repair the lodge.

-Rachel was stunned that she was treated as an equal by the council, which later, she understood came with her demonstration of the one quality which elevated anyone in the eyes of the Comanche - courage.
+Rachel was stunned that she was treated as an equal by the council, which later she understood had arisen from her demonstration of the one quality which elevated anyone in the eyes of the Comanche - courage.
 Later, one of the Chiefs of the band she was with told her: